You've got a brand-new baby. Now what? Here's some help as you get to know your little one.

 Your Baby's Development This Week

 Most new moms stay in the hospital for a few days after delivery.
 Use this time to recover and rest; you’ll be very busy when you go home!
-The pediatrician will look at your baby here to make sure she’s healthy.
+The pediatrician will look at your baby here to make sure they are healthy.
 Ask in the hospital if you have or see any concerns before leaving for home.

 What to watch for when you bring your baby home: